-- Promote home occupations by developing and implementing supportive zoning and building codes and services and other regulations; that are compatible with surrounding neighborhoods. - 2.
-Encourage West Linn employers, including the City, to offer the option to telecommute (i.e., work from home). - 3.
-Support and encourage telecommunications, printing, and similar types of business support firms. - 4.
-Update City regulations to respond to changes in technology as they affect local businesses. - 5.
-Maintain public facilities (specifically right-of-way improvements) in established commercial and industrial districts to promote economic activity. - 6.
-Develop a working partnership with the Chamber of Commerce, business community, and various agencies and organizations, such as the School District, to meet the economic needs of West Linn. - 7.
-Interact with Tri-Met, Metro, the Port of Portland, Oregon Department of Economic Development, and other organizations in economic development planning and implementation efforts. - 8.
-Maximize the use of regional, state, and federal funding for infrastructure planning and development. - 9.
-Adopt City regulations that are easy to understand and contain development standards that can be uniformly applied. - 10.
-Enforce design and development standards for industrial areas. - 11.
-Encourage the economic vitality of the four existing commercial areas. - 12.
-Continue to maintain good working relationships with property owners in industrial areas overlooking the Willamette River to ensure the City is "at the table" when these areas
+- 4. Promote home occupations by developing and implementing supportive zoning and building codes and services and other regulations. - 5.
+Encourage West Linn employers, including the City, to offer the option to telecommute (i.e., work from home). - 6.
+Adopt City regulations that are predictable, easy to understand and contain standards that can be uniformly applied. - 7.
+Consider, when appropriate, encouraging economic development through streamlined permitting processes and development fees. - 8.
+Work with the Chamber of Commerce, business community, and other agencies and organizations, to meet the economic needs of West Linn. - 9.
+Coordinate with Tri-Met, Metro, Oregon Department of Economic Development, and other organizations in economic development planning and implementation efforts. - 10.
+Consider incentives such as reduced system development charges (SDCs) and shared parking districts to encourage commercial and mixed-use development.